crypto-org-chain/chain-main/readme.md

 ## 7. Send Your First Transaction

-After setting the local devnet, you may interact with the your local blockchain by following this [documentation](https://crypto.org/docs/getting-started/local-devnet.html#interact-with-the-chain).
+After setting the local devnet, you may interact with your local blockchain by following this [documentation](https://crypto.org/docs/getting-started/local-devnet.html#interact-with-the-chain).

 <a id="testing" />